dat3Cph/material/flow1/jpa/week3/JpaProject.md

 The last step is to create a diagram that mirrors your future database, also known as an EER diagram.

 Your Domain Model and EER diagram will be the foundation for your data model and the JPA entities you will later create.
-Both diagrams should be added with explanations to your README.md file with your specific business idea and user stories.
+Both diagrams, including a description, your business idea and your complete user stories should be added to your README.md file.

 Happy coding!